rybinaanya/YihW/phylogeny/data/readme.md

 `YihW_protein_Proteobac.mafft.fasta`: MSA of YihW protein homologs from Proteobacteria used for MSA visualization

-`loci_data_summary.tsv`: data on homologs of _yih_-locus genes from _E.coli_ used for visualizing genomic context on the phylogenetic tree
+`loci_data_summary.tsv`: data on homologs of the _yih_ locus genes from _E.coli_ used for visualizing genomic context on the phylogenetic tree

 `tree_data_summary.tsv`: annotation data for visualizing the YihW phylogenetic tree